kongzilla-ks/kong/docs/solana_integration_overview.md

 1. "add_sol_pool.sh local" this creates the SOL/ksUSDT liquidity pool
 2. "add_usdc_pool.sh local" this creates the USDC/ksUSDT liquidity pool
-3. "swap_usdt_to_sol.sh local" this swaps ksUSDT to SOL - an IC token to SOL token swap
+3. "swap_usdt_to_sol.sh local" this swaps ksUSDT to SOL - swap an IC token to SOL token
-4. "swap_sol_to_usdc.sh local" this swaps SOL to USDC - a SOL token to SPL tken swap
+4. "swap_sol_to_usdc.sh local" this swaps SOL to USDC - swap SOL token to SPL token

 ## Solana Integration Architecture Overview

 The Kong Solana integration allows for fast, native swaps between Internet Computer (IC) and Solana (SOL/SPL) tokens.
 This was accomplished by extending the Kong's existing IC-only architecture to support the Solana network.

-The current Kong Swap operated on a single-canister architecture.
-All tokens were deposited into the kong_backend canister, with accounting handled in stable memory.
-This setup allowed deposits, accounting, and settlements to all be managed by the same canister.
+The current Kong Swap operates on a single-canister architecture.
+All tokens are deposited into the kong_backend canister, with accounting handled in stable memory.
+This setup allows deposits, accounting, and settlements to all be managed by the same canister.

 To integrate Solana, we extended this architecture.
 The kong_backend canister uses the IC management canister to create a single Solana wallet address.
+This is only done once when the canister is initialized and is based on the canister's principal id and a fixed derivation path.
 All users deposit their SOL/SPL tokens into this one address, and accounting is still tracked in stable memory.
-For any settlements needed on the Solana chain, the kong_backend's Solana wallet is used to complete the transfer.
+For any settlements needed on the Solana chain, the same Solana wallet is used to complete the transfer.

-This approach is different from many other bridging solutions and chain-key minting examples, as we do not create a new Solana wallet address for every user.
+This approach is different from many current code examples and bridging solutions such as chain-key tokens, as we do not create a new Solana wallet address for every user.

 From a user's perspective, the integration adds a single Solana wallet address to Kong.
 The user experience remains simple and familiar.